micmejia/bible-dump/AMPC/Luke/Luke 8.md

 But as they were sailing, He fell off to sleep.
-And a [^g] whirlwind revolving from below upwards swept down on the lake, and the boat was filling with water, and they were in great danger.
+And a  whirlwind revolving from below upwards swept down on the lake, and the boat was filling with water, and they were in great danger.